MaxwellMkondiwa/Mkondiwa/pages/about-me.rst

 .. type: text

 I am a PhD candidate in Applied Economics at the University of Minnesota.
 My main areas of research interest are production and marketing economics.
+Beyond these day job research areas, I have broad research interests including in what people call development economics, environmental economics, behavioural economics, GIS and spatial econometrics, Bayesian econometrics, cultural economics, agronomy and philosophy.

 I love playing soccer (alot!), watching soccer (alot as well) and reading philosophical novels (my favourite novelists are Tolstoy, George Elliot, Toni Morrisoni and Paulo Coelho).